Hubert-Rybak/DotnetBenchmarks/WhichShouldYouUse/Benchmarks/ListVsCollection/Results.md

 Results show that Collection is not better from List in any way.
-In fact it is a bit slower due to fact that most of its methods are virtual.
-Moreover, Collection doesn't support many operations "out of the box" like List e.g. Find(), RemoveAll(Perdicate) and  so on.
-Main point of Collection is to use it as base class for custom collection implementations.
+In fact, it is a bit slower due to that most of its methods are virtual.
+Moreover, Collection doesn't support many operations "out of the box" like List e.g. Find().
+Main point of using Collection is to use it as a base class for custom collection implementations.